6s-1/ShyftLabs_DTT/README.md

 # ShyftLabs.io
 Made by-Shreya Saxena for ShyftLabs.
 This is the GitHub repository for my Devlopment Technical Test.
+Tech stack used:
+Frontend-HTML/CSS for structure and styling.
+Server-Python with Flask for handling HTTP requests and server logic, Flask extensions for additional functionalities, and Jinja for template rendering.
+Backend-SQL for data storage, with SQLAlchemy as the ORM to interact with the database.
+Wallpaper/images- Adobe Firefly(Generative Ai).

 ## 1. Cloning the Repository